Frequently Asked Questions

 Israeli-Policies

-• One of the core values of the Israel Defense Forces is the protection of human life and dignity.
-Israeli forces use a variety of strategies to minimize harm to Palestinian civilians - from dropping leaflets to diverting missiles mid-air.
+One core value of the Israel Defense Forces is the protection of human life and dignity.
+The Israeli military uses various strategies to minimize harm to Palestinian civilians—from dropping leaflets to diverting missiles mid-air.
+The IDF Code of Ethics reads, "The IDF and its soldiers are obligated to protect human dignity.
+Every human being is of value regardless of his or her origin, religion, nationality, gender, status or position."

-Reports after the last major war in Gaza, the 2014 Operation Protective Edge, demonstrated the illegal, terrorist tactics of Hamas as well as the IDF’s efforts to protect innocent civilians.
-The UN damage assessment report proved Israel was targeting tunnels and command centers, not civilians.
-Israeli report uncovers what the media did not.
+Reports after the 2014 Operation Protective Edge war demonstrated the illegal, terrorist tactics of Hamas as well as the IDF’s efforts to protect innocent civilians.
+The UN damage assessment report proved Israel was targeting tunnels and command centers, not civilians, and an Israeli report uncovered what the media did not.
+Hamas fired 4,500 rockets into Israel endangering the lives of 6 million people.

 Israeli Policies